 In 2018, the City will again provide funding for youth workforce development activities and other related public service activities, which complement the programs provided by Ramsey County, who is the primary provider of public services in Saint Paul.
 The workforce activities include outreach to participants, participant assessment, basic skills training, job training, job placement, work experience, and follow up.
 The City will continue to give preference to businesses that are comprised of and employ Section 3 residents.
-The City and some subrecipients also carry out programs that provide assistance to businesses, which may create jobs for low-/moderate-income persons.
+The City and some of its subrecipients carry out programs that provide assistance to businesses, which may create jobs for low- to moderate-income persons.
+As well as subrecipients that provide services for criminal restorative justice, employment training, and job-readiness for career pathways in the climate/green energy sector.